vegaprotocol/documentation/docs/howto/create-market.md

 ### 3. Propose a new market

 Create your proposal for a new market, taking care to craft it to your requirements.
-Please refer to the field descriptions found in the [Market proposals and governance]({{<relref "../trading-questions.md#governance">}}) section.
-The current configuration of <a href="#where-do-i-find-the-current-network-parameters">network parameters</a> can also be loaded programmatically.
+Please refer to the field descriptions found in the [Market proposals and governance](../trading-questions.md#governance) section.
+The current configuration of [network parameters](#where-do-i-find-the-current-network-parameters) can also be loaded programmatically.

 The current time on the Vega blockchain is required to accurately set validation, closing and enactment times (specified in seconds from the Unix epoch).
-Please see the how-to guide for [Vega Time]({{<relref "time.md">}}) to learn more about blockchain time.
+Please see the how-to guide for [Vega Time](time.md) to learn more about blockchain time.
 For further guidance on timestamp ranges, please see the following points:

 * **VALIDATION TIMESTAMP**
 Defines a time period for which the Vega nodes perform validation on the proposal.
 Currently this is ignored for market creation but it must be set to a valid timestamp.
 In the example below we set it to 1 second past the current time on the blockchain.
 If valid, the proposal is considered **active** for a proposal period.

 * **CLOSING TIMESTAMP**
 A proposal will have a closing time specified as a timestamp.
 As mentioned above, once the proposal is **active** it is open for voting and will remain open until the specified closing time.
-The closing time has a minimum and maximum offset period as defined by the <a href="#where-do-i-find-the-current-network-parameters">network parameters</a>; `governance.proposal.market.minClose` and `governance.proposal.market.maxClose`.
+The closing time has a minimum and maximum offset period as defined by the [network parameters](#where-do-i-find-the-current-network-parameters); `governance.proposal.market.minClose` and `governance.proposal.market.maxClose`.

 * **ENACTMENT TIMESTAMP**
 Once the proposal voting period has **closed**, all votes are counted and if successfully passed the proposal will enter a period of waiting before **enactment**.
 This is when the market goes live, it is said to be **enacted**.
 Enactment timestamp must be after the closing timestamp.
-The enactment time has a minimum and maximum offset period as defined by the <a href="#where-do-i-find-the-current-network-parameters">network parameters</a>; `governance.proposal.market.minEnact` and `governance.proposal.market.maxEnact`.
+The enactment time has a minimum and maximum offset period as defined by the [network parameters](#where-do-i-find-the-current-network-parameters); `governance.proposal.market.minEnact` and `governance.proposal.market.maxEnact`.

 The following script snippets show an example `BTC/DAI` futures market proposal with calculated offsets using current blockchain time.
 It is settled in the `tDAI` asset located in step 2.